GenomeInfo/2018-09-25-QIMR-Berghofer/_episodes/26-style.md

 - "Follow standard Python style in your code."
 - "Use docstrings to provide online help."
 ---

+## Coding style

+Coding style helps us to understand the code better.
+It helps to maintain and change the code.
+Python relies strongly on coding style, as we may notice by the indentation we apply to lines to define different blocks of code.
+Python proposes a standard style through one of its first Python Enhancement Proposals (PEP), [PEP8](https://www.python.org/dev/peps/pep-0008), and highlight the importance of readability in the [Zen of Python](https://www.python.org/dev/peps/pep-0020).

+We may highlight some points:
+*   document your code
+*   use clear, meaningful variable names
+*   use white-space, *not* tabs, to indent lines

 ## Follow standard Python style in your code.

 *   [PEP8](https://www.python.org/dev/peps/pep-0008):